Looking to try out a 7 string guitar, but not looking to spend a lot of money?

 7 string guitars actually go back to the 19th century with Russian acoustics known as semistrunnaya gitara in wide use.
 The first widely known 7 string guitarist in the US was George Van Eps who’s 1968 custom Gretsch 7 string is thought to be the first signature 7 string guitar.

-This was then picked up by a generation that would invent what was known as nu-metal, with Korn’s 1994 self-titled album (released just as the Universe was discontinued) tuning the first six strings in D standard and dropping the seventh to an A, bringing a heaviness to metal that arguably hadn’t been heard before.
+This was then picked up by a generation that would invent what was known as nu-metal, with Korn’s 1994 self-titled album (released just as the Universe was discontinued) extensively using 7 string guitars, tuning the first six strings in D standard and dropping the seventh to an A, bringing a heaviness to metal that arguably hadn’t been heard before.

-Later bands like Meshuggah and Dream Theater would bring the technicality and staccato riffs that would redefine progressive music from the keyboards and soundscapes of the 80s and 90s to the low tuned djent inspired music scene that flourished thanks to bands like Periphery and Animals as leaders.
+Later bands like Meshuggah and Dream Theater would use 7 strings to bring the technicality and staccato riffs that would redefine progressive music from the keyboards and soundscapes of the 80s and 90s to the low tuned djent inspired music scene that flourished thanks to bands like Periphery and Animals as leaders.

-These days, 7 string guitars can be found in almost every music store that carries electric guitars, and with that wide availability comes a multitude of budget 7 strings from manufacturers such as Jackson, Ibanez and ESP that every bit as good as the more expensive instruments from 20 years ago.
+These days, some of the best 7 string guitars can be found in regular music store that carries electric guitars, and with that wide availability comes a multitude of budget 7 strings from manufacturers such as Jackson, Ibanez and ESP that every bit as good as the more expensive instruments from 20 years ago.